S-07896

 Plain Language

-Utilization review agents must periodically review and revise the performance, use, and outcomes of any AI tool used in utilization review to maximize accuracy and reliability.
-The statute does not specify a review cadence, but the obligation is ongoing and requires affirmative periodic action — not merely a one-time pre-deployment check.
+Utilization review agents must periodically review and revise the AI tool's performance, use, and outcomes to maximize accuracy and reliability.
+This is a continuing operational obligation — not a one-time pre-deployment check — requiring ongoing monitoring and refinement of the tool over time.

 Statutory Text